 EU challenged by plant-based community on climate-hostile amendment

-The plant-based community has voiced concerns about further censorship of the plant-based sector.
+The plant-based community has voiced concerns about further bans being placed on the plant-based sector.
 Such restrictions would make it more difficult for consumers to choose plant-based foods in spite of ever-increasing demand, and also threaten consumers’ right to information and companies’ right to fair competition.
 Amendment 171 also directly interferes with the EU’s vital sustainability efforts such as the Green Deal.

 - Showing climate impact by comparing the carbon footprint of a plant-based food item with its dairy equivalent.